 Any recipe that requires you to mix dry ingredients with butter or fat needs a pastry cutter.

-It is not a common utensil and so you may not have in your kitchen, so you may have to look for alternatives.
-Pastry cutter substitutes include a fork, butter knives, food processor, and a cheese grater.
+A Pastry Cutter is not a common utensil.
+You may not have one in your kitchen, so you may have to look for alternatives.
+Pastry cutter substitutes include a fork, butter knives, food processors, and a cheese grater.

 What is a pastry cutter?

 A pastry cutter is a small tool that comes with a crescent shape and wires fastened on two sides of a handle.
 It eases the process of distributing fat in the dough.

 However, if you do not have a pastry cutter, you can still bake you a pie, pastry or any other treat.
 Below are some substitutes for a pastry cutter.